zizzkata/dbl-app-development/README.md

 <body>
 ```

-All commits need to be in the imperative: "Add file/s" or "Fix bug",  and not like "Fixed bug" or "Fixes bug".
+All commits need to be in the imperative form: "Add file/s" or "Fix bug", and not like "Fixed bug" or "Fixes bug".**IMPORTANT** Also they must only have the changes that are described in the message and nothing extra.

 * **Scope** is optional.
 This is used if you need (or want) to specify a module or a group to clarify the commit.
 It must be no more than 50 chars.
 * **Subject** is a clear summary of the commit.
 It is used to identify the main action/problem behind the commit.